“I wish I knew.”

-“Where do you see yourself in 5 years?”
-This question tends to sneak into a lot of interviews and actually catches a lot of people off guard.
+These are the answers we may say in our head, but usually a different answer comes out in an actual interview situation.
+As often as this question sneaks into an interviews; it is one of those questions that actually catches a lot of people off guard.
 It’s really not a trick question with hidden meaning, but just the employer trying to figure out if you are a match for the company and if you plan to stick around for a bit.

-- Have a basic plan – For example, “I want to have excelled in this position and be ready for new challenges.”
+- Have a basic plan – For example, “I want to have achieved a high level of success in this position and be ready for new challenges.”
 Add in specifics as you have them figured out.

 - Be flexible – While you are excited about the role at hand, offer up how you can adapt and are always ready for what happens next.

 - Show ambition – Focus on how you plan to be successful in this role and build your career path.